 Liquidity Risk.
 The Fund is a closed-end investment company structured as an "interval fund" and is designed for medium to long-term investors.
 Unlike many closed-end investment companies, the Fund's shares are not listed on any securities exchange and are not publicly traded.
 There currently is no secondary market for the shares and the Advisor does not expect that a secondary market will develop.
 Limited liquidity is provided to shareholders only through the Fund's quarterly repurchase offers for no less than 5% of the Fund's shares outstanding at per-class net asset value.
 There is no guarantee that shareholders will be able to sell all of the shares they desire in a quarterly repurchase offer.
+Since inception, the Fund has made 44 repurchase offers, 37 have resulted in the repurchase of all shares, seven have resulted in the repurchase of less than all shares tendered.
 The Fund's investments are also subject to liquidity risk.
 Liquidity risk exists when particular investments of the Fund would be difficult to purchase or sell, possibly preventing the Fund from selling such illiquid securities at an advantageous time or price, or possibly requiring the Fund to dispose of other investments at unfavorable times or prices in order to satisfy its obligations.
 Funds with principal investment strategies that involve securities of companies with smaller market capitalizations, derivatives or securities with substantial market and/or credit risk tend to have the greatest exposure to liquidity risk.